MaxGanzII/redshift-observatory.ch/README.md

 This repo is empty as I left GitHub when it was purchased by MS.

-However, this readme will contain links to my self-hosted Git, where this repo contains;
+However, this readme will contain links to self-hosted Git, where this repo will exist and will contain;

-1. Replacement system tables for Amazon Redshift (include the installer, test suite, and completely comprehensive documentation).
-These are wholly my work and are so unified, coherent and consistent, and come with an extensive test suite.
+1. Replacement system tables for Amazon Redshift (including installer, uninstaller, test suite, and *completely* comprehensive documentation).
 2. HTML/PDFs of numerous investigations into Redshift sub-systems.

-As of 2024-07-29, I am in the process of setting up the various repos/git/etc, and will update this readme when it's all good to go.
+As of 2024-07-29, I am in the process of writing the code and setting up the various repos/git/etc, and will update this readme when it's all good to go.